CSUN- Geography 421

 national park.
 Park boundaries protect and preserve the Smokie’s scenery

 ecology even though they can’t stop pollutants.
-Similar to the protection that

 CLIMATE: The temperate